e2eSolutionArchitect/academy/bootcamp/terraform/readme.md

 - The class schedule will be published to registered candidates before the program start date.
 - Classes may not be recorded.
 Please take notes.
 - This program doesn't include any dedicated study material.
 Maximum whiteboard session and interactive discussion.
 - For any unavoidable situation if any class needs to be rescheduled then it will be notified to the participants.
+- 🔔 The sessions will be focussed on Terraform in general.
+Not specific to AWS/Azure/GC.
+Candidates can use their preferred cloud providers (AWS/Azure/GC) to implement Terraform tasks.
+- 🔔 During the program, the candidates will be using their own Terraform Cloud and AWS/Azure/GC/ account to perform the daily tasks, projects, and assignments.

 ----------------------------